 Imagine trying to live in a foreign country where you don’t know the local language.
 The ESL Ministry teaches basic English language skills to help immigrants rebuild their lives.

-Classes are taught from September to May and are held in five locations: St. Matthew’s and St. Andrew’s and Holy Family Catholic Church in Phoenix.
-We also teach at Hohokam Elementary School in Scottsdale, and Our Lady of Perpetual Help in Scottsdale.
+Classes are taught from September to May and are held in five locations: St. Matthew Catholic Church, St. Andrew Lutheran Church and Holy Family Catholic Church in Phoenix.
+We also teach at Hohokam Elementary School in Scottsdale, and Our Lady of Perpetual Help in Glendale.
 Classes meet once a week.
 Training is provided at the beginning of each year.

 This is a very satisfying ministry.
 Students are dedicated and instructor-student relationships often turn into friendships.
 As students learn English, volunteer instructors learn about students’ lives, their families and their work.